 Why are retailers so anxious?
-They had to completely rearrange their daily routines and continue to adapt and make quick changes in how they trained their employees, cleaned their stores, and operated their businesses.
+They had to completely rearrange their daily routines, continually adapt, and quickly change how they trained their employees, cleaned their stores, and operated their businesses.
 All that uncertainty takes a huge toll on the strongest of spirits.

-I know for me, many times anxiety could start with a surprising fact or expense.
-From there my brain can go on overload asking, “And if that happened, what bad thing would that lead to?”
+I know ,for me, anxiety could often start with a surprising fact or expense.
+From there, my brain can go on overload, asking, “And if that happened, what bad thing would that lead to?”

-Left unchecked it can take you down the drain and leave you numb and hopeless.
+Left unchecked, it can take you down a spiral and leave you numb and hopeless.
 It goes beyond just having a negative thought.
 We’ve all been there.

 That’s why it is so important to stop anxiety from growing.

-I asked my Facebook fans how they were dealing with stress and what they would tell an anxious retailer about how to deal with anxiety.
+I asked my Facebook fans how they were dealing with stress and what they would tell an anxious retailer about dealing with anxiety.
 Their suggestions helped me compile this list.

 Here are 30 simple and effective ways to battle anxiety without medication, drugs, or alcohol.

 - Be extra gentle with yourself, emotionally and mentally.
 It is easy to fall into the trap that tells you you're not doing enough and feel even more anxious.
 Then you run the risk of just shutting down, which helps no one.

 - Make a new to-do list at closing.
 Making it the last thing you do at work prepares your mind for the next day.
 You are training your brain to look forward to possibility.